alexk2k/alexk2k/README.md

           <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" width="45" height="45" />
 </p>

-About me
-Full stack dev working with JavaScript, React and Node a lot.
-I also build bespoke UAVs and recently have been developing an Arduino based thruststand for measuring the thrust produced by DC motors.
-I just completed the AWS cloud practitioner course and lookng to expand my skills in cloud engineering and development.

 Some of my projects incude:
 - <a href="https://www.lightstack.tech">lightstack.tech</a> - an e-commerce site for torches, built with HTML, SCSS, JavaScript, NodeJS and MongoDB.